 - Numerous other areas including, but not limited to: accruing for outstanding holiday pay; spreading of lease incentives; changes to what are currently called tangible fixed assets (such as land and buildings) but which become property, plant and equipment; changes in group accounts and changes to cash flow statements.

 Implementing these new accounting standards (commonly referred to as ‘new UK GAAP’) may well be tricky.
 Decisions concerning choosing accounting policies and complications on transition are essential

 We will be very pleased to discuss the impact of FRS 102 on your company.
 Our team will explain what will be required and when it will need to be done.
-If you would like to discuss these in more detail, please contact us.
+In addition, if you would like to discuss these in more detail, please contact us.